ikluft/piflash/README.md

 * [PiFlash release on CPAN](https://metacpan.org/release/PiFlash)
 * [PiFlash source code on GitHub](https://github.com/ikluft/piflash)

-PiFlash documentation is available as POD.
+PiFlash documentation is available as Unix man-pages and as Perl POD (Plain Old Documentation).
-Once installed, you can run `perldoc` from a shell to read the documentation:
+Once installed, you can run `man` or `perldoc` from a shell to read the documentation:

+    % man piflash

+or

     % perldoc piflash